cran/gdalraster/README.md

   - `plot_raster()` displays raster data using base R graphics.

-`gdalraster` may be suitable for applications that primarily need low-level raster I/O or prefer native GDAL-like calling.
+`gdalraster` may be suitable for applications that primarily need low-level raster I/O or prefer a direct GDAL API.
 The additional functionality is somewhat aimed at thematic data analysis but may have other utility.